You can now download a 360º Snapshot to your computer and then upload that single 360º panorama to Facebook.

 Don't worry.
 That's just the transformation from a 360º, sphere-based image to a flat 2D image.
 It's just like how geographers draw the earth as a flat 2D map — there's going to be distortion at the poles.

-When you upload your 360º Snapshot to social media such as Facebook, it will automatically be recognized as a 360º photo so your audience can click around it.
+When you upload your 360º Snapshot to Facebook, it will automatically be recognized as a 360º photo so your audience can click around it.

 Take a 360º Snapshot